NREL/EnergyPlus/design/FY2024/NFP-90-1-Metrics-24-1.md

 -   SEER2/HSPF2 -- support for these Metrics was implemented/released in EnergyPlus 22-2, based on the 2023 version of the ANSI/AHRI 210-240 standard.
     -   SEER2 - for the SingleSpeed, MultiSpeed, and CurveFit:Speed variants of DX Cooling coils.
     -   HSPF2 - for the SingleSpeed and MultiSpeed DX Heating coils.
 All of this was implemented based on the 2023 version of the ANSI/AHRI 210-240 standard.
--   EER/IEER2 -- support for these Metrics was implemented/released in EnergyPlus 23-1, based on the 2022 version of the AHRI Standard 340-360
+-   EER/IEER -- support for these Metrics was implemented/released in EnergyPlus 23-1, based on the 2022 version of the AHRI Standard 340-360
     -   EER - for the SingleSpeed, TwoSpeed, MultiSpeed, VariableSpeed, and CurveFit:Speed variants of DX Cooling coils.
-    -   IEER2 - for the SingleSpeed, TwoSpeed, MultiSpeed, VariableSpeed, and CurveFit:Speed variants of DX Cooling coils.
+    -   IEER - for the SingleSpeed, TwoSpeed, MultiSpeed, VariableSpeed, and CurveFit:Speed variants of DX Cooling coils.

 In this Task Order we propose the following scope of work:
--   Implement SEER2 -- for the TwoSpeed and VariableSpeed variants of DX Cooling Coils, based on the 2023 version of the ANSI/AHRI 210-240 standard.
+-   Implement SEER2 -- for the following configurations and calculation variants, as defined in the 2023 version of the ANSI/AHRI Standard 210-240:
+    - Coil:Cooling:DX:TwoSpeed -- supporting 4 different calculation paths, determined by the building cooling load and the Coil's cooling capacity
+    - Coil:Cooling:DX:VariableSpeed -- supporting 3 different calculation paths for several configurations, ranging from 1 speed to 10 speeds, and also depending on the building cooling load and the coil's cooling capacity at each speed.
--   Refactoring of standards calculation ane reporting code, which has been implemented by various team members over the past 15 years
+-   Refactoring of standards calculation and reporting code, which has been implemented by various team members over the past 15 years
--   Improved handling of metrics calculation/reporting, based on equipment capacities.
-Some metrics vary, based on equipment capacity.
+-   Improved handling of metrics calculation/reporting, based on Coil cooling capacity.
+The standard metric calculations vary, based on Coil's cooling capacity.

 ## SEER2 = Seasonal Energy Efficiency Rating (2023)
 SEER2 is calculated based on ANSI/AHRI Standard 210/240-2023: applies to: Unitary Air-conditioners and Unitary Air-source Heat Pumps with